 awards: 2013 - National Film Award for Best Choreography - Vishwaroopam - Filmfare Award for Best Choreography

 1964 - Sangeet Natak Akademi Award for Dance - Kathak

-Birju Maharaj was the leading exponent of the Lucknow Kalka-Bindadin gharana of Kathak dance, and is the founder of the dance school Kalashram in Delhi which focuses on imparting training in the field of Kathak and associated disciplines.
-At the school he uses the traditional parameters to choreograph new presentations as he aspires to convey to the audience that even classical style can be very appealing, interesting and dignified.
+Birju Maharaj was the leading exponent of the Lucknow Kalka-Bindadin gharana of Kathak dance, and was the founder of the dance school Kalashram in Delhi which focuses on imparting training in the field of Kathak and associated disciplines.
+At the school, he used the traditional parameters to choreograph new presentations as he aspired to convey to the audience that even classical style can be very appealing, interesting and dignified.

 He was also the recipient of Sangeet Natak Akademi Award and the Kalidas Samman.